 One thing leads to another on the computer these days, and today was no different.

-I was looking at a nice picture of Cheekpoint on the river Suir
+I was looking at a nice picture of

 and it struck me there were some spelling mistakes.
 Should it have been a Checkpoint on the river Sewer?
 No!
 There is a village called Cheekpoint near Waterford in Southern Ireland and it is indeed on the river Suir.
 This led to other place names in Ireland, some familiar from their US counterparts such as Baltimore, others unfamiliar.
 Quite a few are preceded by the prefix "Bally".
 Now a Bally is a small division of land in Ireland, called also a Townland, and there are over 6000 named Townlands.
 At one point the Post Office tried to abolish all Townland names from postal addresses as being superfluous when Postal Codes were introduced, but failed completely in some areas. ( They are from two or three hundred acres up to 7000 acres in size)